 Sharing post-project success

-Set a reminder to get the outcomes and share them with the team and company a few weeks after the completion date.
-Send an email, share an update on your intranet, talk to people at meetings – just get the word out!
+Set a reminder to get the outcomes and share them with the project team members and company a few weeks after the completion date.

-4. Get leadership involved
+4. Get leadership involved in the process

 People tend to mimic the behavior of individuals or groups who influence an organization.
 If your team sees senior management acting differently from you regarding project management, they’ll no longer follow your efforts.